iqtree/iqtree.github.io/doc/Estimating-gene,-site,-and-quartet-concordance-vectors.md

 * The latest stable version of IQ-TREE2 for your system: http://www.iqtree.org/
 * ASTRAL-III: https://github.com/smirarab/ASTRAL/releases/latest
 * R and tidyverse
-* An R script to process lots of output files: [concordance_vector.R](https://raw.githubusercontent.com/roblanf/concordance_vectors/main/concordance_vector.R)
+* An R script to process lots of output files and produce concordance vectors: [concordance_vector.R](https://raw.githubusercontent.com/roblanf/concordance_vectors/main/concordance_vector.R)

 I use conda to install all of these, and suggest you do too.
 If you want to do that, here's one way to do it: